dimasputra7/os_project_scheduling_algorithms/README.md

    pip install -r requirements.txt
 3. Run any python script:
    python SJF.py
+4. If needed, modify the values in the *sample_processes* then run all the cells to see the results

 ## Example Python Code Outputs:
 <img src="images/sjf_calc.png" alt="CFS Metrics" width="300">